rordenlab/niimath/README.md

 6. The fslmaths `-roc` function works differently than described in the help.
 It appears to ignore voxels near the edge of an image and generates "given object has non-finite elements" if any dimension is less than 12 voxels.
 When provided with an external noise file, it generates additional columns in the output file that are not described.
 It does not seem to precisely detect the desired `AROC-thresh`, but samples at different stepped intervals. niimath attempts to emulate the stepped intervals for reporting, but determines the precise cutoff.
 7. Be aware that fslmaths help suggests `If you apply a Binary operation (one that takes the current image and a new image together), when one is 3D and the other is 4D, the 3D image is cloned temporally to match the temporal dimensions of the 4D image.` This is not the case for -thr or -uthr: if the second item is 4D, only the first volume is used and the output remains 3D.
 Particularly odd is uthr: `fslmaths 3D -uthr 4D out` will fill input volume 3D with zeros, regardless of mask values.
 8. Perhaps understandably, `fslmaths in1 -rem 0 out` will throw an exception.
 However, `fslmaths in1 -rem in2 out` will throw an exception if any voxel in the image `in2` is zero.
 While this seems understandable, niimath provides a description for this error.
 9. The fslmaths function `-rem` returns the **integer** modulus remainder.
-This is unexpected, e.g. in Python `2.7 % 2` is 0.7, as is Matlab's `mod(2.7, 2)`, as is standard C `fmod`. niimath clones the fslmaths idiosyncratic behavior, but also includes a new function `-mod` to return the modulus fractional remainder.
+This replicates the C `%` operator.
+This may be unexpected, e.g. in Python `2.7 % 2` is 0.7, as is Matlab's `mod(2.7, 2)`, as is standard C `fmod`. niimath clones the fslmaths  behavior, but also includes a new function `-mod` to return the modulus fractional remainder.
 10. Be aware that fslmaths takes account of whether the image has a negative determinant or not (flipping the first dimension).
 However, fslstats does not do this, so fslstats coordinates are often misleading.
 For example, consider an image in RAS orientation, where the command `fslstats tfRAS -x` will give coordinates that are incompatible with fslmath's `tfceS` function. niimath attempts to emulate the behavior of fslmaths for the relevant functions (-index -roi, -tfceS).
 11. Neither `-subsamp2` nor `-subsamp2offc` handle anti-aliasing.
 Be aware that `-subsamp2offc` can exhibit odd edge effects.
 The problem is simple to describe, for slices in the middle of a volume, and output slice is weighted 50% with the center slice, and 25% for the slice below and the slice above.
 This makes sense.
 However, bottom slices (as well as first rows, first columns, last rows, last columns, last slices) the filter weights 75% on the central slice and just 25% on the slice above it.
 Signal from this 2nd slice is heavily diluted.
 A better mixture would be 66% edge slice and 33% 2nd slice.
 This latter solution is used by niimath.
 12. fslmaths 6.0.0..6.0.3 were unable to process files where the string ".nii" appears in a folder name.
 For example, consider the folder "test.niim", the command `fslmaths ~/test.niim/RAS -add 0 tst` will [generate an exception](https://github.com/FCP-INDI/C-PAC/issues/976). niimath will recognize that this is a folder name and not a file extension and work correctly. niimath helped detect this anomaly and it is an example of how a clone can help provide feedback to the developers of the original project.